 West Bromwich pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in West Bromwich is medium; grass is medium; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, grass increasing.
-Over the following five days grass will increase; cypress will decrease.
+Today (16 July) pollen in West Bromwich is low; grass is low.
+Tomorrow (17 July 2026) levels are similar - grass remains low, cypress at low levels, mugwort at low levels.
+Over the following five days mugwort will increase; cypress and grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app